secseattle/secseattle.github.io/_services/commercial.md

 - Medical/Dental
 - Etc

-Service (visit our "Service and Maintenance)
+Service: (visit our "Service and Maintenance)

 - Corporate customers using Service Channel (or similar)
 - All business: Retail, office, medical/dental, etc.